-27 Jan 2018 SSA Youth Participates in Inaugural National IRCC Convention
+27 Jan 2018 SSA Youth Participate in Inaugural National IRCC Convention

 On January 27, SSA Management Committee Vice-Chairman Mr Lee Cheng Wee led a team of eleven SSA youth representatives to participate in the inaugural National Inter-Racial & Religious Confidence Circle (IRCC) Convention at the Suntec Convention Centre.

 Organised by the Ministry of Culture, Community and Youth, the convention serves as a platform for leaders from IRCCs, religious organisations and community groups to come together and be updated on key developments on cohesion building and efforts in fostering community resilience.

 Ms Grace Fu, Minister for Culture, Community and Youth, gave the Keynote Address to the crowd of 600 participants in attendance.
 Thereafter, Guest-of-honour President Halimah Yacob gave her Opening Address, urging Singaporeans of all races and religions to reach out to each other to forge a spirit of mutual respect.
 She added that it is the willingness to embrace the diversity of ethnicities and faiths that embodies Singapore’s strength as a country and put it in good stead when confronted with crises such as a terrorism attack.